openflexo-team/pamela/pamela-core/src/site/markdown/7-clipboard_operations.md

 - `paste(Clipboard,ModelProperty,Object)` : non-ambigous version of previous method

-Example of code with a "node" property declared as receiver for copying a list of `Node`
+Example of code with a "node" property declared as receiver for copy/pasting a list of `Node`

 ```java
 @ModelEntity